 End of Scheduled Term.
-At the end of the scheduled term of his employment agreement, Mr. Clarke will be eligible to receive (less applicable withholding and subject to Code Section 409A compliance):
+If the employment of Mr. Clarke is terminated after the end of the scheduled term of his employment agreement, Mr. Clarke would be eligible to receive (less applicable withholding and subject to Code Section 409A compliance):

-- Any earned, but unpaid, EXCEL award for the prior performance year: - A bonus award under EXCEL in respect of the fiscal year in which the end of the scheduled term occurs, based on actual achievement of performance targets and applicable Administrative Guide or Award Notice, which amount shall not be prorated; and - Continued vesting of any awards granted under our 2013 Omnibus Incentive Plan in accordance with the terms of such awards.
+- An amount equal to his accrued but unused vacation; - · Any earned, but unpaid, EXCEL award for the prior performance year; - A bonus award under EXCEL in respect of the fiscal year in which the end of the scheduled term occurs, based on actual achievement of performance targets and the applicable Administrative Guide or Award Notice, which amount shall not be prorated; and - Continued vesting of any awards granted under our 2013 Omnibus Incentive Plan in accordance with the terms of such awards.